loft-sh/kiosk/README.md

 ---

 #### 3.1.
 Allow Users To Create Spaces
 By default, Account Users **cannot** create Spaces themselves.
 They can only use the Spaces/Namespaces that belong to their Accounts.
-That means a cluster admins would need to create the Spaces for an Account and then the Account Users could work with these Spaces/Namespaces.
+That means a cluster admin would need to create the Spaces for an Account and then the Account Users could work with these Spaces/Namespaces.

 To allow all Account Users to create Spaces for their own Accounts, create the following RBAC ClusterRoleBinding:
 ```bash